top of page

 What are the ESRS (European Sustainability Reporting Standards)?

-The CSRD directive envisions the establishment of European standards, known as the European Sustainability Reporting Standards (ESRS), which constitute a set of 12 norms that companies will use to report their sustainability-related information.
-The ESRS were developed by the European Financial Reporting Advisory Group (EFRAG).
-These standards were proposed in November 2022 and were subjected to a public consultation.
+The CSRD directive envisions the establishment of European standards, known as the European Sustainability Reporting Standards (ESRS), which constitute a set of 12 standards that companies will use to report their sustainability-related information.
+Developed by the European Financial Reporting Advisory Group (EFRAG), with a long history of advising the European Commission on financial reporting standards, the ESRS ensure that sustainability information complies with the CSRD.

 European-Sustainability-Reporting-Standards-ESRS-CSRD